-Participation includes up to five flexibly scheduled private study visits (parking
+Participation includes flexibly scheduled study visits which could optionally occur

-validation is provided).
-Most visits involve answering questions about things such
+COVID-19).
+Most visits involve answering questions about things such as general health,

-Participants will receive up to $200 for completion of the study.
-Enrollment occurs
+receive up to $200 for participation in the study.

 or complete the confidential “Contact This Study” section of this webpage.